lingtalfi/jChronometer/README.md

-jChronometer can be installed as a [planet](https://github.com/lingtalfi/Observer/blob/master/article/article.planetReference.eng.md).
+JChronometer can be installed as a [planet](https://github.com/lingtalfi/Observer/blob/master/article/article.planetReference.eng.md).